fwg-cag/wasp-apps/README.md

-# wasp-os
+# WaspOS Apps
-Simple Application(s) for PineTime WaspOS.
+Simple Applications for PineTime WaspOS.

 Note: The stopwatch app only works in the simulator, because the time.time() function is not implemented yet!